 Application Requirements

-Audition Video: up to 15 minutes with any ensemble/choir or piano.
+Video: up to 15 minutes with any ensemble/choir or piano.

 Students are accepted on a rolling bases.
 Enrollment is limited.